rails/solid_cable/README.md

     database:
       writing: cable
   polling_interval: 0.1.seconds
-  keep_messages_around_for: 1.day
+  message_retention: 1.day
 ```

 The options are:

 - `connects_to` - set the Active Record database configuration for the Solid Cable models.
 All options available in Active Record can be used here.
 - `polling_interval` - sets the frequency of the polling interval.
-- `keep_messages_around_for` - sets the retention time for messages kept in the database.
+- `message_retention` - sets the retention time for messages kept in the database.
 Used as the cut-off when trimming is performed.

 ## Trimming

 Currently, messages are kept around forever, and have to be manually pruned via the `SolidCable::PruneJob.perform_later` job.
-This job uses the `keep_messages_around_for` setting to determine how long messages are to be kept around.
+This job uses the `message_retention` setting to determine how long messages are to be kept around.

 ## License